⭐ Why is 'Cache-Control: immutable' Important?

 📝 Key Takeaways

-- 'Cache-Control: immutable' prevents unnecessary server validations.
+- 'Cache-Control: immutable' prevents unnecessary server validations, enhancing performance and user experience.